 Encourage the use of the traditional building design of the precinct, including narrow eaves, gable roofs, verandahs, vertical rectangular windows and unbroken facades.

-Site and design buildings and works to blend with the prevailing character of the precinct by:
+Site and design buildings and works to blend with the prevailing character of the precinct and to not detract from the environmental and landscape values of Swan Bay and the coastline by:

 Providing a front setback that matches the setbacks of adjacent buildings, or if these are different, a setback that is between the setbacks of adjacent buildings.